-- Minor: In general these are issues with small or no impact to the member, provider, vendor, broker/agent, and/or company; they can be corrected internally, and quickly managed to mitigate affect to members.
-These are often manual human errors. - Moderate: In general these are short-term or one time issues that are non-compliant with regulation; there is a minimal impact to providers/members, broker/agent; the issue could be resolved at the business unit level within 60 calendar days, and are often manual human or process errors that are quickly identified and corrected. - Major: In general these are issues that are noncompliant with regulation for an extended period of time.
+- Minor: In general, these are issues with small or no impact to the member, provider, vendor, broker/agent, and/or company; they can be corrected internally, and quickly managed to mitigate affect to members.
+These are often manual human errors. - Moderate: In general these are short-term or one time issues that are non-compliant with regulation; there is a minimal impact to providers/members, broker/agent; the issue could be resolved at the business unit level within 60 calendar days, and are often manual human or process errors that are quickly identified and corrected. - Major: In general, these are issues that are noncompliant with regulation for an extended period of time.
 There are impacts to providers/members, broker/agents, which may not be resolvable by the organization within 60-90 days.
-These may include repeated process errors or system errors. - Critical: In general these are issues that are noncompliant with regulation and involve physical and/or financial harm to providers/members, broker/agents.
+These may include repeated process errors or system errors. - Critical: In general, these are issues that are noncompliant with regulation and involve physical and/or financial harm to providers/members, broker/agents.
 These issues may have a significant impact on member access to care or their rights.
 May require a major realignment of process or how services are delivered.
 These are significant events with failure to deliver major stakeholder commitment, no recovery of outstanding debt, irreparable damage to credibility or integrity.
 Has a long recovery period of three months or more.
 These will likely include repeated process errors and system issues.

 The Business Owner is responsible for keeping the CAP form updated until the corrective steps have been completed.
-Compliance staff will work with the Business Owner throughout the process to ensure the CAP issue(s) are worked and resolved.
-The System interface will generate CAP reminders to the Business Owner every two weeks while the CAP status is "CAP In Progress" to request that any updates and comments be added to the CAP form to capture the progress being made.
-Additionally, the System sends a reminder five days prior to the Business Owner determined estimated completion date.
-These reminders will be sent to the Business Owner, their applicable supervisor, EMG and the Compliance owner.
-Once the CAP has been effectuated, all errors and deficiencies addressed, and validation (if applicable) is successful, the CAP will be marked as completed and closed.
+Compliance team will work with the Business Owner throughout the process to ensure the CAP issue(s) are worked and resolved.
+The System interface will generate CAP reminders to the Business Owner on the 28th, 42nd, 56th, 70th, and 91st day while the CAP status is "CAP In Progress" to prompt updates and comments be added to the CAP form to document CAP progress and complete CAP for closure.
+The reminders are also sent to individuals identified as CAP Business Unit Administrators.
+Once the CAP has been effectuated, all errors and deficiencies addressed, and validation is successful, the CAP will be marked as completed and closed by Corporate Compliance Officer.